7robertodantas/addressbook/README.md

 # Project Decisions
 During the development process I had some challenges and decisions to make. e.g. whether to one library or not, how handle the configuration, how handle the schema validations, etc. I'll try to summarize some of them in this section.

-#### Testing Library
-One of them was which testing library use, I've opted to use [jest][jest-url] rather than the well known [mocha][mocha-url] cause [jest][jest-url] has everything built into it - from matchers to mocks.

 #### Database and ORM/ODM
-Another decision that I had to make was whether I should use an ORM/ODM or not, and also, whether I should use a relational database or a non relational database.
-For that, I've put into account that an address book api wouldn't need so much concern about data integrity nor atomicity, an eventual consistency wouldn't be a problem, so, that was one of the reasons that made me opt for using [mongodb][mongodb-url].
+I had to decide whether I should use an ORM/ODM or not, and also, whether I should use a relational database or a non relational database.
+For that, I've put into account that an address book api wouldn't need so much concern about data integrity nor atomicity, an eventual consistency wouldn't be a problem, so, that was one of the reasons that made me opt to use [mongodb][mongodb-url].

-After I decided to use [mongodb][mongodb-url], I considered to use some ODM, such as [mongoose][mongoose-url], after all, they have some features to facilitate development, for instance, the schema validation, pre register hooks etc. But I concluded that It wouldn't be good for this project to rely the schema validation into some specifc database library, cause we have some other schemas that are being stored in different databases, for instance, the `contact` model that in our case is stored in [firebase][firebase-url] rather than in mongo.
-So, I've opted to use the [native mongo driver][native-mongodb-driver-url] to connect to the database and find some library later for schema validation.
+After I decided to use [mongodb][mongodb-url], I considered to use some ODM, such as [mongoose][mongoose-url], after all, they have some features to facilitate development, for instance, the schema validation, pre register hooks etc. But I concluded that It wouldn't be good to rely the schema validation into some specifc database library, cause this project also uses other databases, for instance, the `contact` model that is stored in [firebase][firebase-url] rather than in mongo.
+So, I've opted to use the [native mongo driver][native-mongodb-driver-url] to connect to the database and find some library for schema validation.

 #### Schema Validation
 As described in the previous section, [Database and ORM/ODM](#database-and-ormodm), I've decided to use a custom library for schema validation rather than using some ODM built in validation.
 For that, I decided to use [Joi][joi-url], in this case, my decision was more related to its popularity and documentation rather than any specific feature.

+#### Patch Method
+The [PATCH Method for HTTP][patch-method-rfc] specification doesn't describe exactly the payload format that should be sent to apply partial changes, it describes only that the payload should be a description of changes.
+So, I've decided between [JSON Patch][json-patch-rfc] notation and [JSON Merge Patch][json-merge-patch-rfc], for the sake of simplicity, I decided to use the second one, which in simple words, allows you to use the same resource schema by just omitting the properties that won't change and declaring only the properties that is intended to modify.

-#### Logging
+#### /contacts or /users/{userId}/contacts
-Initially, I've used [debug][debug-url] library, it is intended to be used only in development environment, and it's not really a logging library, it lacks of some features such as saving do file, logging level, etc. So, after a while, I've changed it to [winston][winston-url] for its popularity in the community and some features such as multiple logging transportation and so forth.
+A question that raised in my mind while I was designing the api routes was if it is a good approach to use an endpoint that changes accordingly to the authenticated user.
+When it comes to the contacts endpoint, I had to decide whether to use `/contacts` endpoint (differentiating by token) or use `/users/{userId}/contacts` endpoint.
+I've found a stackoverflow topic discussing something similar to the question that I had: [Is an API endpoint that differentiates what resources to return based on user credentials RESTful and good URI design?
+](https://stackoverflow.com/questions/29005275/is-an-api-endpoint-that-differentiates-what-resources-to-return-based-on-user-cr) I liked the approach addressed in this [response](https://stackoverflow.com/questions/29005275/is-an-api-endpoint-that-differentiates-what-resources-to-return-based-on-user-cr/42735544#42735544), so I decided to follow a similar pattern, using the resource id explicitly in the URL and validating if the user has permission to access it.

 #### Configuration
 It isn't so good to manage all configuration settings throughout the code using environment variables, as described in [eslint-no-process-env][eslint-no-process-env-url] it could lead to maintenance issues as it’s another kind of global dependency.
 I could solve that by creating a module to centralize all env variables, but I decided to do some googling to find a good library to do that.
 I've found [dotenv][dotenv-url] and [node-config][node-config-url], I decided to use the second one since it allows to define some sort of hierarchical configuration and default values.

-#### Patch Method
+#### Logging
-The [PATCH Method for HTTP][patch-method-rfc] rfc doesn't describe exactly the payload data that should be sent to apply partial changes, it describes only that the payload should be a description of changes.
-So, I had to decide between using [JSON Patch][json-patch-rfc] notation and [JSON Merge Patch][json-merge-patch-rfc], for the sake of simplicity, I decided to use the second one, which in simple words, allows you to use the same resource schema by just omitting the properties that won't change and declaring only the properties that is intended to modify.
+Initially, I've used [debug][debug-url] library, it is intended to be used only in development environment, and it's not really a logging library, it lacks of some features such as saving do file, logging level, etc. So, after a while, I've changed it to [winston][winston-url] for its popularity in the community and some features such as multiple logging transportation and so forth.

 #### Error Handling
 I felt the necessity to standardize the error messages and error handling, so, I found a good library [Boom HTTP-friendly error objects][boom-url] which helps a lot to maintain the same pattern all over the thrown errors.
 Alongside with that, I decided to create a "global uncaught error handler" which is the errorHandler middleware.